Key Clinical Updates in Acne Vulgaris

 Acne vulgaris, severe papulopustular and nodular cystic form with scarring.
 (Used, with permission, from Richard P. Usatine, MD, in Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley H, Tysinger J. The Color Atlas of Family Medicine.
 McGraw-Hill, 2009.)

 Acne may have different presentations at different ages.
 Preteens often present with comedones as their first lesions.
-Inflammatory lesions in ...
+Inflammatory ...